Leibniz-GWZO/ukrainian-destroyed-heritage/pages/imprint.md

 &nbsp;

 #### Curator: [Dr. Semen Shyrochyn](https://www.leibniz-gwzo.de/en/node/1152){:target="_blank"} (Kyiv)
-Dr. Semen Shyrochyn (1988) is a researcher of the history of architecture of Ukraine of socialist period.
-He is an author of multiple articles and books, participant of international projects, conferences and workshops, curator of exhibitions
+Dr. Semen Shyrochyn (1988) is a researcher of the history of architecture of Ukraine in the socialist period.
+He has authored multiple articles and books, participated in various international projects, conferences and workshops, and curated several exhibitions.

 &nbsp;